 We will be constantly monitoring the situation in your destination country, but will formally make a decision on running an itinerary 56 days before your departure, at the latest.
 If we are forced to cancel your trip as it is not either viable (if the FCDO advise against all but essential travel), or if we cannot manage your health and safety on a particular itinerary, or because we do not have the numbers to reach our minimum, then we will ask you to select one of the following options, which may already be familiar to you:

 - Move your booking monies to a new adventure in 2021 or 2022 (dates are published on our website, or we may be able to schedule a date to suit you).
 Your monies are fully protected by the Travel Trust Association.

 - Accept a credit refund note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies are fully protected by the Travel Trust Association.

 - Request a full refund: if you are in a situation where you need to request a refund, then we will be able arrange that for you.
 We will process this within 14 days of receiving your bank details, but often the refund will be with you much sooner than that.

 What happens if I cancel my trip?

-To provide you with as much flexibility as possible in these challenging times, if you cancel your trip > 56 days before your adventure you can:
+To provide you with as much flexibility as possible in these challenging times, if you cancel your trip 56 days or more before your adventure departure you can:

 - Move your booking monies to a new adventure (2022 dates are published on our website, or we may be able to schedule a date to suit you).
 Your monies remain fully protected by the Travel Trust Association.